-The Missions Commission supports the spread of the Gospel through church planting and other ministries, from Philadelphia to the nations of the world, with a particular focus on those living in areas which are not yet reached by the Gospel.
+The Gospel Outreach Commission supports the spread of the Gospel through church planting and other ministries, from Philadelphia to the nations of the world, with a particular focus on those living in areas which are not yet reached by the Gospel.

 We have been blessed with a great property in order to advance the Gospel in our neighborhood, to our city, and to the ends of the earth.
 But this requires regular maintenance and upkeep.